 Bicycle writing prompts for National Bike Month

-MAY is National Bike Month.
+May is National Bike Month.
 This holiday was established in 1956 and is sponsored by by the League of American Bicyclists.
 Go ride your bikes as a family, and then get your creative wheels turning with these bicycle-themed writing prompts, perfect for homeschool writing lessons.
+Your kids will compare and contrast, describe, and persuade with these five creative topics.
 Let’s roll!

 The Wright brothers, Wilbur and Orville, owned a bicycle shop in Dayton, Ohio before they invented the first airplane.
 Write about three differences between traveling by bicycle and traveling by airplane.